 I thought ABBA was the last music to influence me.
 It was Elvis Presley, The Beatles & ABBA summing up everything.
 From nowhere, Shania Twain appeared on the Nashville scene.
 She was country with a difference.
 Her music had its roots in rock n roll.

 Shania's real name is Eilleen Edwards.
 She was born on August 28, 1965, and grew up in Timmins, Ontario, Canada, 500 miles north of Toronto.
 Shania's parents divorced when she was 2, and she never knew her father.
 Her mother married an Indian named Jerry Twain.
-The family struggled for necessities, and Shania remembers growing up hungry.
+The family struggled for necessities, and Shania remembers being hungry.
 She hunted rabbits and cut trees in the wilderness.
-From the age of 8, she played guitar and wrote songs, Shania's mother encouraged her and woke her from her sleep to perform in bars once alcohol stopped being served.
+From the age of 8, she played guitar and wrote songs, Shania's mother encouraged her and woke her up to perform in bars once alcohol stopped being served.
 Shania was comfortable in front of audiences.
 Mary Bailey, a Canadian singer, took her under her wing and became her manager.
 For a while, Shania honed her skills at an Ontario resort called Deerhurst.
 It was there that she was dubbed "Shania," meaning "on my way."
-A tragedy occurred when she was 21.
+A tragedy occurred when Shania was 21.
 Her mother and stepfather were hit head on and killed by a logging truck.
 It was hard work and sacrifice as Shania's "family" became her responsibility.

 Mary and a Nashville attorney engineered a deal with Mercury Records, but Shania's first CD was run-of-the-mill, produced by Music Row veteran Norro Wilson.
 Norro was old school, and it showed.
 The Nashville method was for a producer and his artist to collect songs from publishers and to record them in one of a handful of studios using the same musicians who played for everybody.
 It was a stale system and the reason all country music sounded alike.
 There was nothing about Shania's first album to recommend it, and Mercury was going to drop her.

 Enter Mutt Lange, a producer from South Africa with money and connections!
 By chance, Mutt saw one of Shania's videos on television.
 He saw something no one else did.
 It was Shania's body, her movements, her grace!
 It was the sensuousness in her voice.
 Mutt attempted to reach Shania by phone and finally connected.
-Conversations began.
 Mutt wanted to produce her and wanted her to do her own songs.
 That did it!
 A romance bloomed, and the couple married in December, 1993.

 Work began on The Woman In Me.
 Mutt spent a million dollars, and they recorded in Nashville.
 There had never been a country album like it.
 It was country with a pop and rock spirit.
 Shania and Mutt co-wrote.
-Their songs were instant classics.
+The songs were instant classics.
 "Any Man Of Mine" became Shania's signature. "(If You're Not In It For Love) I'm Outta Here!" rocked!
 Country radio played "Whose Bed Have Your Boots Been Under?" reluctantly.
 This was risque stuff for Nashville.
 So was Shania's belly button!
 She was sexy and not afraid to flaunt it.
 She was a female Elvis!

 Shania held off touring, declining to open for established acts, which was the accepted way.
-Mutt knew what he had and wanted to build a catalog that could fill a 2-hour concert.
+Mutt knew what he had and wanted to build a catalog that would fill a 2-hour concert.
 Shania had superstar potential.

 When Shania did tour, she was ready.
 Concerts consisted of wall-to-wall hits.
 The band was culturally diverse, musicians deferring to her stardom.
 Shania played the Nashville Arena on September 25, 1998, and I took my son Michael.
 It was an orgy of music and energy.
 Shania was carried through the crowd as if she were Cleopatra.
 Fans reached, hoping to touch!
 It was Bill Clinton's presidency at its hedonistic zenith!

 The Chicago concert in July, 2003, kicked off a second world tour.
 Up Close & Personal, taped in Nashville, simulated Elvis' 68 Comeback Special.
-Shania was making an effort to be part of country music even though the establishment resisted.
+Shania was making an effort to be part of country music even while the establishment resisted.
 Radio did not want to play Up!, and there were no number ones.
 "Forever And For Always" peaked at number 4.
 The video put Shania on a beach.
 She was still beautiful!
 The Up!
 CD did something Come On Over did not.
 It reached #1 on Billboard's pop chart.

 Up! was a progression.
 The couple had evolved musically.
-There were good songs even if Nashville considered it artsy.
+There were good songs even though Nashville considered it cheesy.
 "C'est La Vie" proved conclusively that Shania and Mutt evolved from ABBA.
 Notes in the chorus are identical to notes in "Dancing Queen."
 The CD had a disco feel with its classical riffs.
-Politics had changed greatly from Bill Clinton to George W. Bush as 9/11 put America on a conservative course.
+Politics had changed from Bill Clinton to George W. Bush as 9/11 put America on a conservative course.
 Still, Shania partied into the 21st century, becoming the only woman with 3 consecutive albums topping the 10 million mark.
 On the strength of 3 records, she stood with Elvis, The Beatles & ABBA.

 Ultimately, Shania caught Mutt in an affair with the housekeeper.
 They divorced!
 Once again, Shania followed in the footsteps of Elvis, The Beatles & ABBA.